Kreo: Revolutionary 5D BIM Quantity Takeoff Software

 Why use Kreo's 5D BIM quantity takeoff software?

 Kreo will finally unleash the potential of 4D and 5D BIM.
 Our software is transforming BIM quantity takeoff, transforming it into a process that takes minutes rather than weeks.
 After you import your model into Kreo Plan, the software will automatically:

 - Review and highlight any issues with the model

 - Perform a full BIM element count, flagging any uncertain elements

 - Generate a detailed, accurate bill of quantities within minutes, complying with NRM standards

 Quantity surveyors or cost estimators can then verify the quantities, as well as activity assignment, from an accurate starting point.
 Kreo also produces a 3D visualisation of BIM elements to allow professionals to audit quantities and measurements.
-Read more about it in our ebook, or request a free trial of Kreo Plan today to see how quickly you can create your bills of quantities and cost estimates.
+Request a free trial of Kreo Plan today to see how quickly you can create your 5D BIM, bills of quantities and cost estimates.